Table of Contents

 There are two reasons that it’s important to keep a small bedroom organized.

-- You do a lot of living in the bedroom.
-If it’s a small space and if it’s not organized it’s going to get messy fast.
+- You do a lot of living in your bedroom space.
+If it’s not organized it’s going to get messy fast.
 Messy is stressful.

-- Small spaces have unique needs for organization.
-You can totally take advantage of all of the space in your small bedroom, if you organize it properly.
+- Little spaces have unique needs for organization.
+You can totally take advantage of all of the floor space in your small bedroom, if you organize it properly.

 First Things First: Purge

-You have too much stuff.
-Unless you are actually Marie Kondo, there is stuff in your bedroom that you can get rid of.
-So get to that first.
+It is the #1 step in how to organize a bedroom with too much stuff.
+Unless you are actually Marie Kondo, there is stuff in your bedroom that you can get rid of!

 It will make the rest of the process SO much easier.